Nyck de Vries

+Early and personal life

+Hendrik Johannes Nicasius de Vries was born on 6 February 1995 in Uitwellingerga, Friesland, Netherlands.

+Junior racing career

 Karting

 In 2008, De Vries won the WSK World Series for the KF3 category, as well as the German Junior Championship.
 In 2009 he retained both his German Junior and WSK World Series titles, as well as winning the European KF3 Championship.
 In September he won the 2010 Karting World Championship.
 He also won the World Championship in 2011.

 Formula Renault Eurocup

 2012

-In 2012, De Vries switched to single-seaters, being given a cockpit in the Eurocup Formula Renault 2.0 at R-ace GP.
+In 2012, de Vries switched to single-seaters, being given a cockpit in the Eurocup Formula Renault 2.0 at R-ace GP.
 De Vries achieved his first podium finish at his debut race in Alcañiz with a second place, and he managed to repeat this result at the Hungaroring.
 De Vries finished the season in fifth place, beating all of his teammates.
 In addition, De Vries took part in several races of the Formula Renault 2.0 NEC, in which he managed a victory at his home track in Assen.
 He was on the podium four times in eleven starts in the series and ended up tenth in the drivers' standings.

 2013

-The following year De Vries switched to Koiranen GP for his second season in the series.
+The following year, De Vries switched to Koiranen GP for his second season in the series.
 He won one race each at the Hungaroring and the Circuit de Catalunya and again ended the season in fifth place in the championship.